jasonbayton/11ty/_src/blog/2026/04/dpc-migration.md

 Unfortunately it comes at the direct expense of both customers and the ecosystem as a whole.
 Android looks harder to deal with, takes more effort, requires more thought.. while Apple shows just how easy it should be.

+## What the demo doesn't show

+The proof of concept demonstrates that on-device ownership transfer works.
+What it doesn't address is everything that lives server-side, which is not transferred through this process.

+When a device moves from one EMM to another, it's moving between two different Android Enterprise binds.
+Each bind has its own enterprise ID, its own managed Google Play state, and its own Google Cloud Project on Google's backend.
+The `transferOwnership()` API handles the DPC handover on the device, but it doesn't touch any of this:

+- **Private apps** - published to the original enterprise ID.
+If the new EMM is bound to a different enterprise, those apps are no longer visible or installable.
+They'd need to be re-published under different package names, moved through a Google Play support ticket, or shared with the new enterprise from the old.
+- **Play Store layouts** - configured per-enterprise.
+The new EMM starts with no layout.
+Any curated app collections, categories, or featured apps need to be rebuilt
+- **App tracks** - developers who shared production or closed testing tracks with the old organisation ID need to add the new enterprise ID as a tester.
+Until they do, devices on the new EMM won't receive builds
+- **Managed configurations** - stored in the old EMM's backend, not on the device.
+The new EMM needs equivalent configurations set up before migration or apps lose their settings

+None of this is insurmountable, but it means a cross-vendor migration is never just "tap transfer and done."
+There's meaningful prep work: staging apps, configurations, and approvals in the new EMM before cutting devices over, coordinating with app developers who've shared tracks, and communicating with end users about what to expect.
+Skipping this prep risks users losing access to apps and services the moment the transfer completes.

+This is an area where Google could help.
+If migration were an ecosystem-level feature rather than a device-level API, Google could handle every aspect of an enterprise to enterprise migration, covering app approvals, private app visibility, and Play configuration across binds.
+Today, none of that exists.

 ## Google's role

 Google built the platform capability and then left activation to partner opt-in.